groupdocs-viewer/GroupDocs.Viewer-Docs/python-net/developer-guide/processing-attachments/how-to-extract-and-save-attachments.md

 ---
 To get and save attachments, follow these steps:

-1. Instantiate the [Viewer](#) object.
+1. Instantiate the [Viewer](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer/viewer/) object.
 Specify a file that contains attachments.
-2. Call the [getAttachments](#) method.
+2. Call the [get_attachments](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer/viewer/#methods) method.
 It returns the attachment collection.
 3. Iterate through the collection.
-To save an attachment, call the [saveAttachment](#) method.
+To save an attachment, call the [save_attachment](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer/viewer/#methods) method.

 The following code snippet shows how to get and save all attachments from the MSG file: